bingomanatee/collect/README.md

 This is similar to the lodash _() object; however Lodash doesn't include Set and Map as collection bases, and doesn't include introspection methods identifying the base collection type.

-## Why did you do this?
+## Why does this exist?

-I was tired of using a bunch of "bridge" functions and detached systems to introspect, change and modify elements depending on the type of store I used.
-(I created a function called mapReduce to apply "reduce" to a Map class -- not helping)
+* There's a bunch of "bridge" functions and detached systems to introspect, change and modify\
+  elements depending on the type of store I used.
+(I created a function called mapReduce  \

-I wanted to be able to interrupt forEach, reduce, map when I'd done what I wanted to.
+  to apply "reduce" to a Map class -- not helping).
+Most do not incorporate newer structures like Set and Map.
+* provide an interruptable version of forEach, reduce, map.

-I found "typeof" not granular enough
+* "typeof" not granular enough

-I wanted to be able to tune checks like "has" to allow similar objects to be true, or to use an compound key in Map and have a similar array also match the key:
+* checks like "has" are inconsistent and key-centric; Colletions have hasKey and hasItem for more specific coverage
+* Iterators are not complete or consistent across all store types

-You can't do boolean operations on Sets!
+* can't do boolean operations on Sets!
 You'd think that was a fundamental thing. (boolean code to come)
+* comparators for many of these operations are locked in compiler code resulting in some unsatisfactory results:

 ```javascript
 const twoDStore = new Map();